 Candidates should be observed and taught, if necessary, to move over uneven ground with confidence and efficiency.
-Stance, balance, foot placement and cadence, with appropriate pace and stamina levels to lead a quality hill day, should be addressed.
+Stance, balance, foot placement and cadence, with appropriate pace and stamina levels to lead a quality mountain day, should be addressed.
 They should be taught to look ahead and pick the most appropriate route on open ground for themselves and their group.
 Different scenarios will highlight the judgements to be made.

-Assessors need to determine if a candidate can fulfil their duty of care to others over a quality hill day, including dealing with any incidents that could typically occur.
-Candidates do not need to demonstrate high levels of fitness and agility, but they need to be able to confidently look after themselves and others in upland terrain whilst setting an appropriate pace to keep their group safe and comfortable.
-They should have sufficient reserves of energy to deal with a common incident on the hill.
+Assessors need to determine if a candidate can fulfil their duty of care to others over a quality mountain day, including dealing with any incidents that could typically occur.
+Candidates do not need to demonstrate high levels of fitness and agility, but they need to be able to confidently look after themselves in mountainous terrain whilst setting an appropriate pace to keep their group safe and comfortable.

-An upright walking stance on steep or uneven ground indicates good balance and efficiency of movement.
+• An upright walking stance on steep or uneven ground indicates good balance and efficiency of movement.
 This can be coached.

-Fitness - course debriefs

-See also Appendix 1
+Fitness - course debriefs See also Appendix 1